 Individual clinical clerkships (required third-year rotations) have clearly defined standards for lecture attendance and daily participation in clinical activities.
 Of note, Clerkship Directors have agreed that all students will be expected to work at their usual clinical assignments on the final Thursday of each rotation, which is the day before the final exam.
 Although some students might not have scheduled obligations that afternoon, no Year III student will be dismissed early from scheduled obligations to study.
 Unexcused absences can result in a grade of ED or NC (see Student Handbook “Grading and Academic Policies”).

 Make Up Work

-IMS: Students missing a required IMS small group or laboratory session will complete a written make-up assignment, the content of which will be determined by Dr. Luba Dumenco (Year 1) or Dr. Paul George (Year 2) in conjunction with their small group faculty leader.
+IMS: Students missing a required IMS small group, Team Based Learning (TBL) or laboratory session will complete a written make-up assignment, the content of which will be determined by Dr. Luba Dumenco (Year 1) or Dr. Paul George (Year 2) in conjunction with their small group faculty leader.
 Make-up assignments must be completed before a student can successfully pass an IMS course.

 Doctoring: Students missing a required Doctoring session are responsible for any material covered in their absence and must work collaboratively with Dr. Sarita Warrier (Year 1) or Dr. Michelle Daniel (Year 2), the Assistant Director of the Doctoring Program (Julia Noguchi), and their two small group faculty or mentor to make up the missed work in a timely fashion.
 Make-up assignments must be completed before a student can successfully pass a Doctoring course.